 Cookies on the Healthspan site

-One of the conflicting challenges both busy people and athletes have is how to balance work and life while still maintaining all the essential nutrients that we get from plant-based foods.
+One of the challenges of both busy people and athletes is how to balance work and life while still maintaining all the essential nutrients that we get from plant-based foods.
 Over the last few years, there has been an increase in the understanding of the health benefits provided by plants.
 The problem is including a sufficient variety of fresh plant foods in a diet to make a difference.

 With athletes, I often see that when they are in hard training, one of the areas that starts to be compromised is the quality of their diet.
 It is not because they do not care or appreciate good nutrition; they're simply over-capacity and so tend to just go for a jar of pasta sauce and pasta.